How vital are kid’s non-toxic dinnerware alternatives? Consider this…

 - Crafted from high-quality 304-grade steel with exceptional rust resistance and no plastic coatings.

 - Free of melamine, plastic, BPA, PVC, phthalates, lead, cadmium, and mercury.

-- 8” inch diameter, the perfect size for children’s small hands.
+- 8″ inch diameter, the perfect size for children’s small hands.

-- Dishwasher-safe, perfect for those hectic evenings!
+- Dishwasher-safe, ideal for those hectic evenings!

 Melamine-Free Plant-Based Kids Plates

-Bobo&Boo crafts their plant-based non-toxic baby dishes from corn, wheat, and sweet potatoes, without melamine.
+Bobo&Boo crafts their plant-based, non-toxic baby dishes from corn, wheat, and sweet potatoes – without melamine.

-- Clear of melamine, plastic, BPA, PVC, phthalates, lead, cadmium, and mercury.
+- 100% plant-based – clear of melamine, plastic, BPA, PVC, phthalates, lead, cadmium, and mercury.

 - Lifted rim to prevent spill-overs so you can leave the mop in the closet.

-- 7.5” inch diameter that is perfect for small hands.
+- 7.5″ inch diameter – perfect for small hands.